-If you would like to find out more about the College and the Cambridge admissions process, join our live Q&A session at 12-1pm GMT on Friday 5 November.
+If you would like to find out more about the College and the Cambridge admissions process, join our live Q&A sessions- 23-24 date to be announced.
 The postgraduate tutors and current students will be available to answer your questions about admissions, finance and what it is like to be a postgraduate student at Catz and at Cambridge.

 What our students say